Updated 2025-01-15

 Highlights

-• You can connect a Microsoft Azure virtual network (VNet) with an Oracle Cloud Infrastructure (OCI) virtual cloud network (VCN) and run a cross-cloud workload.
+• You can connect a Microsoft Azure virtual network (VNet) with an Oracle Cloud Infrastructure (OCI) Virtual Cloud Network (VCN) and run a cross-cloud workload.
 In the typical use case, you deploy your Oracle Database on OCI, and deploy an Oracle, .NET, or custom application in Microsoft Azure.

 • The two virtual networks must belong to the same company and not have overlapping CIDRs.
 The connection requires you to create an Azure ExpressRoute circuit and an OCI FastConnect virtual circuit.